 Award Information

 Please take a few moments to thoroughly review this information regarding your Financial Aid at Gateway.
-If you have decided not to attend Gateway, please send us an email that includes your name, student ID#, date and signature stating that decision.
+If you have decided not to attend Gateway but will be attending another school, please send us an email that includes your name, student ID#, date and signature stating that decision.
+That will allow us to cancel your offered aid so that it will not interfere with the other school processing your aid.

 If you drop a class before that session begins, your financial aid will be adjusted accordingly.
 Dropping below half-time may result in cancellation of some aid awards.
-It is strongly recommended that if you drop classes with the intention to add others, that you drop and add classes on the same day.
-If you have been awarded the Pell Grant and/or CAP Grant, it cannot be increased if you add a class after the Financial Aid census date.
-You will be responsible for repaying any funds you are not eligible to receive as a result of a change with enrolled hours or in your financial aid data, including not beginning a late-start course.
+It is strongly recommended that if you drop classes with the intention to add others, that you drop and add classes at the same time.
+If you have been awarded the Pell Grant, it cannot be increased if you add a class after the Financial Aid census date.
+You will be responsible for repaying any funds you are not eligible to receive as a result of a change in enrolled hours or in your financial aid data, including not beginning a late-start course.

 Our office will be using your campus email to communicate with you.
 Please frequently check your KCTCS email account for important notices.
 Please be advised that any paper mail communication will be sent to your address on file in our PeopleSoft processing system.
 Review your address information to make sure it is accurate.